 Protect your skin when in the sun

-Please note, if you are treating colored ink and tan deeply between sessions such that it materially alters the color of your skin, we may need to reassess your treatment schedule.
+Please note, if you are treating coloured ink and tan deeply between sessions such that it materially alters the colour of your skin, we may need to reassess your treatment schedule.
 Please contact your consultant in this instance.

 Publish Date in article